Chamonix Awareness Meditation Weekend Course

 “My practice has made a big difference in my life and relationships with others.
 I’m calmer, have better concentration and my perception is greater”

 “I find the weekend courses invaluable.
 The content of the course and explanations, life changing.”

 “Through practicing this meditation on a regular basis I feel that my anxiety is becoming less and less an issue and that I deal with my anxiety in a more positive way.”

-Course led by Norma Potter
+Course led by Mary Lindsay White and Norma Potter

 Norma is based between Geneva and Chamonix and has been practising meditation and yoga with Dr. Kumar since 2013.
 Norma works for the United Nations and teaches yoga.
 Her aim now is to share all the profound benefits that she has received from her practice with as many people as possible.
 Norma teaches weekly meditation classes in Geneva and weekend courses in Chamonix and in the Jura.
 New and old meditators are welcome.